nock/nock/README.md

 - `before`: a preprocessing function, gets called before nock.define
 - `after`: a postprocessing function, gets called after nock.define
+- `afterRecord`: a postprocessing function, gets called after recording.
+Is passed the array of scopes recorded and should return the array scopes to save to the fixture

 ### Modes